fscbr/sdc_course/CarND-Vehicle-Detection/README.md

 ![alt text][image5]

-The later described heat map is used to provide areas of interest, where cars have been detected in previous images.
+The later described heat map is used to provide small search areas, where cars have been detected in previous images and the future position is forecasted.
-I defined a symetric grid around the expected car position to track it through the following images.
-The grid uses scales 64, 96 and 128 pixel and have an overlap of 0.66.
+I defined a symetric grid around the expected car position to track it through the images stream.
+The grid is created at `getSearchAreas()` in the module `heatmap.py` line 98 through 126 and uses scales 64, 96 and 128 pixel having an overlap of 0.9.

 ![alt text][image6]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

+The pipeline for the processing is defined in the method `processColoredImage()` module `processChain.py`.

+First the image is resized, if required at line 25.
+Then the image is scaled between 0 and 1 following the training images format.

+In line 37 through 46 the search parameters for the sliding windows are set and the window list is created calling `slideWindow()` of module `featureDetection.py`.

+The search area retrieved from the heat map is added to the window search list at line 49 calling `getSearchAreas()` of module `heatmap.py`.
+This function takes all forecasted car positions and lays a grid around these positions.

+The window list is searched at line 63 calling `searchWindows()` of module `featureDetection.py` using the same parameter as in the training.
+I choosed YCrCb 2-channel HOG features plus spatially binned color in the feature vector.
+The hog parameters are orient = 9, pix_per_cell = 8, cell per block = 3.

+The function `searchWindows()` loops over the windows list, resizes the image to (64,64) scale like the database images.
+It then creates the feature vector and normalizes it using the same scales as used in the training part.

+In the function I added a  flag `hardNegative`.
+If this is activated all windows predicted as label `car' are stored in a separate folder.
+This images are then manually verified to add them to the non-vehicle or vehicle database folder.
+Executing a retraining improves significantly the accuracy of the classifier in 1 to 3 cycles.

 I choosed the SGDClassifier as it is fast and has more options to optimize.
-For this reason I created a function `gridSearch`, which allows to find the best setup for the classifier.
+For this reason I created a function `gridSearch` in the module `trainSvm.py`.

+It allows to find the best setup for the classifier looping a multi-dimensional parameter space.
 I defined the parameter space for the tuning by `[{'loss':["hinge","modified_huber","squared_hinge"],'alpha': [0.00001,0.0001,0.001,0.01],"penalty":["l1","l2","elasticnet"]}]`

-The found optimal combination is loss function `hinge`,penalty=`elasticnet` and alpha =`0.0001`.
+The found optimal parameters are: `loss=`hinge`,`penalty=`elasticnet` and `alpha=`0.0001`.

-I tried to get a good signal to noise ratio having a higher amount of windows around the expected car position.
+I decided have large overlay of search windows around the expected car position to improve the signal / error ratio.
 The more hit are stored in the heat map, the less false detections occure.
-For sure this cost computation power, but as the search area kept small, teh performance is still acceptable.
+For sure this costs computation power, but as I kept the search area  small, the performance is still good.

-Ultimately I searched on two scales using YCrCb 2-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:

-![alt text][image4]
+![alt text][image7]
 ---

 ### Video Implementation